Updated: February 2021

 I work part time for an amazing human rights organisation, doing admin and design.
 I also work part time as a comment moderator, which is as trash as you’d imagine.
 I’d like to work full time in human rights, but y’know: NGO funding being what it is, that might take a while.

 Some of the projects I’m working on in my spare time (hahahaha) are: an illustrated middle-grade novel featuring my son’s alter-ego, and a novel set in ’80s New Zealand featuring arson and sheep farming.

-My days are filled with writing, drawing, reading, parenting, housework, walking the dog, and pub quiz every week.
-My son is 10, so I am more careful these days what I write about him.
+My days are filled with work, writing, reading, parenting, walking the dog, and going to pub quiz every week.
+My son is almost 11, so I am more careful these days what I write about him.
 (He checks the comics that feature him before I put them online.)
 I could do with a bit more sleep, and also a million dollars.

 In 2018 I realised I didn’t have to be good at art to do comics, and I also realised I enjoy drawing.
 So I started making comics for fun.
 I haven’t done much drawing recently, as other projects have pushed comics down the to-do list.